Spectrum75/All-is-well/README.md

 This repository has some basic bash scripts that I created.

 # All is Well Version 2.0:
 Tired of typing update and more upgrade-autoremove commands?
 Well All is Well is here it will completely update the repository cache, upgrade all the packages and clean up at the end too.
-Works on all Linux and BSD distributions(RAW TXT file is provided for other distributions).
+Works on most of the Linux and BSD distributions (RAW TXT file is provided for other distributions).
 Version 1.0 had some errors and has been removed.

 ![](https://github.com/spectrumgamer75/Bash-Scripts/blob/master/ALL%20IS%20WELL%20(V2.0)/Banner.png)